lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 In Quasel if someone says your name you are said to be highlighted which in Quasel will make a sound and in a goldenrod color over the line of text with your name on it.
 The notification will also be shown on your desktop if you are in another window.

 To use Sasl authentication to autologin to an account no matter which nickname you want to use :menuselection:`File --> Networks --> Configure networks` to bring up a network configuration dialog.
 Click on the autoidentify tab and press the checkbox for use SASL authentication.
 Enter your username on the IRC network in the username text field.
-Input your password into the password field so that you know how to auto identifify.
+Input your password into the password field so that you know how to auto identify.
 You can also autoidentify without  using sasl by clicking the Top checkbox.
 Nickserv is a sensible default for what the services is but it may be different on different servers and put your password in where you autoidentify.

 .. image:: quassel_irc.png

-To ignore a really annoying user you can on the nicks bar on the right hand side right click ignore and then select a user to ingore so you will not hear them in irc.
+To ignore a really annoying user you can on the nicks bar on the right hand side right click ignore and then select a user to ignore so you will not see what they type.
 If you realize you want to talk to them again Right click the same username and uncheck the checkbox for the ignore rule you created.
 You also can switch between multiple channels with :kbd:`Alt + up arrow` to move up or :kbd:`Alt + Down arrow` to move down.
 To go to the next active chat press :kbd:`Alt + Right` or to go to the previous active chat :kbd:`Alt + Left`.
 To jump to a hot chat press :kbd:`Meta +A`.

 To type a message to an entire channel type into the bar at the bottom and press enter.
 To complete typing someone's nickname press the :kbd:`Tab` key to complete their name.
 To paste text into the channel such as a link press :kbd:`Control + V` or right click paste.
 If you see a hyperlink in chat you can left click on the link to open in your webbrowser.
-Another is if you want to copy the link right click on it and copy link adress.
+Another is if you want to copy the link right click on it and :menuselection:`copy link address`.

-If you want to have settings for automatic recoonecting :menuselection:`File --> Network --> Configure network` and slect the Connection tab.
+If you want to have settings for automatic reconnecting :menuselection:`File --> Network --> Configure network` and select the Connection tab.
 The checkbox for auto reconnect will automatically rejoin chats if you get disconnected.
 The wait filed shows how long to between the retries between each try.
 The checkbox for rejoin all channels after reconnecting lets you rejoin all of your channels without having to manual rejoin each.
 The number of retries is how many times to retry to connect before stopping.
 To have an unlimited number of retries click the unlimited number of checkboxes.

 To add close the list of nicknames or channels press the X button.
 To reopen the view of nicks :menuselection:`View --> Nicks`.
 To close the list of all chats press the X button to close a list of all channel and private messages you are in.
 To reopen it press the :menuselection:`View --> Chat lists --> All chats`.